-With the evolving of the grip industry, surface textures have come to play a bigger and bigger part.
+With the evolution of the grip industry, surface textures have come to play a bigger and bigger part.
 Naturally, these new materials and manufacturing methods will also apply to putter grips.
-It is possible to get extra tacky grips, if that’s what you prefer, but most also makes the good old rubber grips with the feel that we’re used to.
-Pattern in the surface can vary from loads of dimples, to none at all.
+It is possible to get extra tacky grips if that’s what you prefer, but most also make the good old rubber grips with the feeling that we’re used to.
+The pattern in the surface can vary from loads of dimples to none at all.

 Like with club grips, there are many possibilities when shopping for a new putter grip.
 The pistol type resembles the handle of a pistol, hence the name.
 They go way back, several hundred years, and most players consider these the traditional grips.

 There is a great article on MyGolfSpy where they tested pistol grips vs straight grips.

 In essence, the pistol grip promotes a more closed clubface at impact, while the straight grip delivered a slightly open clubface.
 Depending on your putter’s center of gravity and what you’re struggling with, you might want to look into which of the two grip types could benefit you.
 If you have a putter with CoG closer to the toe and you have a tendency to push the ball right of your aim (for right-handed players) the pistol grip might be for you.